-Chimney breasts and fireplaces None.
+Chimney breasts and fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+At the time of inspection, there was an electric fire to the lounge.
 Internal decorations Visually inspected.

-The ceilings are mainly finished with paper and/or paint, although there is a textured coating/stippled effect finish to the shower room.
-The walls are mainly finished with paper and/or paint, although the kitchen is part tiled and the shower room is part clad with wet wall panels.
-The internal joinery is finished with paint or preservative.
+The ceilings are finished with paper and/or paint.
+The walls are mainly finished with paper and/or paint, although the kitchen and the sanitary areas are fully tiled.
+The internal joinery is finished with preservative.
 Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The meter and the consumer unit are boxed within the hall.
-Gas Accessible parts of the system were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply.
-The meter is located within a external box at ground level, to the front elevation.
+The meter is located within an external box against Gas the right side elevation.
+None.
+NOTE.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
 Pipework (where seen) is of copper and PVC.
-There is a stainless steel bowl and drainer sink unit to the kitchen fittings.
-There are white fittings to the shower room, comprising enclosure with electric shower unit, wash hand basin and WC.
-Heating and hot water Accessible parts of the system were visually inspected enart meaning and not water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+There is a stainless steel bowl and drainer sink unit to both the kitchen and the utility room fittings.
+There is an insulated PVC cold water storage tank within the roof space.
+There is a white bathroom suite comprising corner bath and combi vanity unit with wash hand basin and WC.
+The enclosure to the shower room incorporates an electric shower unit.
+There are white fittings to the toilet comprising wash hand basin and WC.
+Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+No tests whatsoever were carried out to the system or appliances.
+Heating is mainly from electric storage radiators, although there is a panel radiator to the bedroom at upper level.
+Hot water is from an electric immersion heater.
+The storage tank, incorporating foam insulation, is located within a cupboard to the hall.